-The institutional head may appoint according to the Institutional Supplement an Ad Hoc Project Building Committee composed of but not limited to representatives of the 1.22 departments or divisions that will occupy the building.
+1.22 The institutional head may appoint according to the Institutional Supplement an Ad Hoc Project Building Committee composed of but not limited to representatives of the departments or divisions that will occupy the building.
 The committee shall work with the Office of Facilities Planning and Construction to prepare a detailed program of the needs for each project.

-The Chairman of the Institutional Building

-1.23 Advisory Committee, or his delegate, shall
+1.23 The Chairman of the Institutional Building Advisory Committee, or his delegate, shall be an ex officio member of each Ad Hoc Project Building Committee.

-be an ex officio member of each Ad Hoc Project Building Committee.
-The project architect shall be given the detailed program and will work in conjunc-1.24tion with the Office of Facilities Planning and Construction to prepare preliminary plans, exterior design, outline specifications, cost estimates, etc., which shall be submitted to the Board of Regents for approval upon the recommendation of the institutional head, the Executive Vice-Chancellor for Fiscal Affairs, or his delegate, the Deputy Chancellor, and the Chancellor.
+1.24 The project architect shall be given the detailed program and will work in conjunction with the Office of Facilities Planning and Construction to prepare preliminary plans, exterior design, outline specifications, cost estimates, etc., which shall be submitted to the Board of Regents for approval upon the recommendation of the institutional head, the Executive Vice-Chancellor for Fiscal Affairs, or his delegate, the Deputy Chancellor, and the Chancellor.

 1.25 After approval of the preliminary plans, the Board of Regents shall authorize the preparation of the working drawings and specifications.
-In the preparation of the final plans and specifications, the project architect shall work with the Ad Hoc Project Building Committee and the Office of Facilities Planning and Construc-
+In the preparation of the final plans and specifications, the project architect shall work with the Ad Hoc Project Building Committee and the Office of Facilities Planning and Construction.

-The final working drawings and specifica-1,26 tions shall be submitted to the Board of Regents for approval upon the recommendation of the institutional head, the

-Executive Vice-Chancellor for Fiscal

-Affairs, or his delegate, the Deputy

-Chancellor, and the Chancellor.
+1.26 The final working drawings and specifications shall be submitted to the Board of Regents for approval upon the recommendation of the institutional head, the Executive Vice-Chancellor for Fiscal Affairs, or his delegate, the Deputy Chancellor, and the Chancellor.

-PRELIMINARY PLANS AND ESTIMATES OF COSTS

-[1.33] RECOMMENDED BY THE INSTITUTIONAL BUILDING COMMITTEE, THE DEPARTMENT OR DIVISION CONCERNED, THE INSTITUTIONAL HEAD, THE VICE-CHANCELLOR FOR BUSINESS AFFAIRS OR HIS DELEGATE AND THE CHANCELLOR SHALL BE SUBMITTED TO THE BOARD OF REGENTS FOR APPROVAL.
-AFTER APPROVAL, THE BOARD OF

-REGENTS SHALL THEN AUTHORIZE THE PROJECT ARCHITECT TO PREPARE FINAL PLANS AND

-SPECIFICATIONS.

-THE PROJECT ARCHITECT IN COORDINATION 1.34 WITH THE OFFICE OF FACILITIES PLANNING AND CONSTRUCTION SHALL PREPARE PRELIMINARY STUDIES, INCLUDING PLANS, ELEVATION, EXTERIOR DESIGN, OUTLINE SPECIFICATIONS, COST ESTIMATES, ETC.

-COST ESTIMATES, ETC. THE PROJECT ARCHITECT SHALL MEET WITH THE 1.35 INSTITUTIONAL BUILDING COMMITTEES, THE VICE-CHANCELLOR FOR BUSINESS AFFAIRS OR HIS DELEGATE, AND THE DIRECTOR OF FACILITIES PLANNING AND CONSTRUCTION OR HIS REPRESENTATIVE BEING PRESENT ON OCCASION.]

-Bidding and Construction Phase of Project.

-1.31 After the Board of Regents approves the final plans and specifications, the Board shall authorize the Office of Facilities Planning and Construction to advertise for bids.
-Advertisements for bids for buildings shall be in accordance with state law.
-FINAL PLANS AND SPECIFICATIONS, RECOMMENDED [1.36 BY THE BUILDINGS AND GROUNDS COMMITTEE, THE INSTITUTIONAL BUILDING COMMITTEES, DEPARTMENT OR DIVISION CONCERNED, THE INSTITUTIONAL HEAD, THE VICE-CHANCELLOR FOR BUSINESS AFFAIRS OR HIS DELEGATE, AND THE CHANCELLOR SHALL BE APPROVED BY THE BOARD OF REGENTS.
-AFTER SUCH APPROVAL THE BOARD SHALL AUTHORIZE THE VICE-CHANCELLOR FOR BUSINESS AFFAIRS OR HIS DELEGATE TO ADVERTISE FOR BIDS.
-ADVERTISEMENTS FOR BIDS FOR PERMANENT IMPROVEMENTS MUST, UNDER STATE LAW, BE CARRIED FOR FOUR CONSECUTIVE WEEKS.]

-[1.37] The Executive Vice-Chancellor for Fiscal [BUSINESS] Affairs, or his delegate, shall receive and open bids, with the project architect and others, tabulate and study 1.32 such bids, and make recommendations to the Board of Regents [THROUGH THEIR BUILDINGS

-AND GROUNDS COMMITTEE].
-[1.38] The Board of Regents shall award contracts, 1.33 and the contract documents shall be prepared by the project architect, checked and approved by the Executive Vice-Chancellor for Fiscal [BUSINESS] Affairs, or his delegate, and the Law Office [UNIVERSITY ATTORNEY], and signed by all contractors involved and the Chairman of the Board of Regents. the time contracts are awarded, additional appropriations will be made, if required.
-[WORK ORDERS SHALL THEN BE ISSUED BY THE PROJECT ARCHITECT.]

-- 1.34 [1.39] The Executive Vice-Chancellor for Fiscal [BUS INESS] Affairs, or his delegate, shall approve contractors' estimates, sign change orders, and provide general supervision of all new construction.
-He shall advise the Board of Regents [, THROUGH ITS BUILDINGS AND GROUNDS COMMITTEE,] if developments during construction require additional funds or other decisions of the Board. - 1.35 [1.3(10)] The Executive Vice-Chancellor for Fiscal [BUSINESS] Affairs, or his delegate, shall [APPOINT A COMMITTEE CONSISTING OF THE DIRECTOR OF FACILITIES PLANNING AND CONSTRUCTION, AN ARCHITECT AND ENGINEER FROM THE STAFF OF THE OFFICE OF FACILITIES PLANNING AND CONSTRUCTION, THE COMPONENT INSTITUTION'S CHIEF BUSINESS OFFICER AND DIRECTOR OF PHYSICAL PLANT, AND THE PROJECT ARCHITECT TO] inspect the completed building and recommend [TO THE BOARD OF REGENTS] final acceptance and final payment.
+- 1.3 Bidding and Construction Phase of Project. - 1.31 After the Board of Regents approves the final plans and specifications, the Board shall authorize the Office of Facilities Planning and Construction to advertise for bids.
+Advertisements for bids for buildings shall be in accordance with state law. - 1.32 The Executive Vice-Chancellor for Fiscal Affairs, or his delegate, shall receive and open bids, with the project architect and others, tabulate and study such bids, and make recommendations to the Board of Regents. - 1.33 The Board of Regents shall award contracts, and the contract documents shall be prepared by the project architect, checked and approved by the Executive Vice-Chancellor for Fiscal Affairs, or his delegate, and the Law Office, and signed by all contractors involved and the Chairman of the Board of Regents.
+At the time contracts are awarded, additional appropriations will be made, if required. - 1.34 The Executive Vice-Chancellor for Fiscal Affairs, or his delegate, shall approve contractor's estimates, sign change orders, and provide general supervision of all new construction.
+He shall advise the Board of Regents if developments during construction require additional funds or other decisions of the Board. - 1.35 The Executive Vice-Chancellor for Fiscal Affairs, or his delegate, shall inspect the completed building and recommend final acceptance and final payment.

-final acceptance and final payment.
-[1.3(11) FINAL PAYMENT SHALL BE MADE TO THE CONTRACTORS ONLY AFTER APPROVAL OF THE ABOVE COMMITTEE, AND PROJECT ARCHITECT.]

-Sec.
+Sc.
 2. New Construction Involving Less Than \$5,000 Per Project.